Codeception/codeception.github.com/install.markdown

 $ sudo pear install codeception.github.com/pear/Codeception
 {% endhighlight %}

-If this didn't help, try to update your PEAR or clear PEAR cache.
+If this didn't work either, please try to update your PEAR or **clear the PEAR cache**.
 Also, please, check you use the same PHP for CLI and Web.

 Install dependencies (PHPUnit, Mink and Symfony Components) via PEAR: